TaroEld/wingspan_card_site/README.md

+# About

+This is a WIP project to create a site dedicated to the boardgame Wingspan.
+Among other features, it will include a Card Creator where users can create their own custom bird cards to share with other people.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).